Photo Source: Terry Feuerborn - Flickr Creative Commons

 After the completion of the Suez Canal in 1869, Egypt became an important transportation hub, but fell heavily into debt.
 To protect its investments, Britain seized control of Egypt from 1882 until 1914.
 They granted full sovereignty to Egypt after World War II.

 Egypt is the most rapidly growing country in the Arab world, and with limited arable land, resources are overtaxed, and society is stressed.
-For that reason, there is a large Egyptian diaspora that has migrated to other parts of the world, especially the wealthy Gulf states like Saudi Arabia.
-Others have migrated to English speaking countries such as Canada, the United States, Australia, and a small number in New Zealand.
+For that reason, there is a large Egyptian diaspora that has migrated to other parts of the world.
+Most migrate temporarily to wealthy Gulf countries.
+Others move permanently to prosperous Western nations like the Netherlands.

 Islam became the state religion of Egypt in 1980.
 The majority of Egyptian Arabs are either Shafi, Maliki or Hanafi Sunni Muslim.
-Most Egyptians in New Zealand remain Sunni Muslim.
+Most Egyptians in the Netherlands remain Sunni Muslim, though there is a Coptic Christian minority.

 Copts brought Christianity to Egypt very early, where it remained for 1,000 years as the primary religion.
 Even today, the great majority of the Christian population are still members of the Coptic Church.
-Evangelical Christians are a small percentage both in Egypt and in New Zealand.
+Evangelical Christians are a small percentage.

 Those who follow Christ must have love and boldness to be a witness to other Egyptians.
 With a growing missionary vision, the Egyptian Church has the potential to reach both fellow Egyptians and Arabic speaking people groups in other countries for Christ.
 The Church is limited by lack of training opportunities, experience and funds.
 If additional resources are provided, church planters are willing to go.

-Pray that Egyptian Christ followers would become a mighty missionary movement for the Lord in New Zealand.
+Pray that Egyptian Christ followers would become a mighty missionary movement for the Lord in the Netherlands.

 Pray for Egyptian Arabs to have spiritual hunger and a discernment that will lead them to the cross and the empty grave.